close

 ```html

-The Winston Churchill Center, which is located a few minutes' walk from the British Memorial, was inaugurated on June 6, 2024 by Prince Charles III, on the anniversary of the 80th anniversary of the Normandy landings.
-You can find an exhibition, a classroom and a small cafe there.
+The Winston Churchill Center, located a few minutes walk from the British Memorial, was inaugurated on June 6, 2024 by Prince Charles III, on the 80th anniversary of the Normandy landings.
+You can find an exhibition, a classroom and a small cafe.
 The latter is closed during the winter and will reopen in the spring of 2025.

 ```